BVLC/caffe/examples/mnist/readme.md

 ## Training and Testing the Model

 Training the model is simple after you have written the network definition protobuf and solver protobuf files.
-Simply run `train_lenet.sh`, or the following command directly:
+Simply run the following command directly:

-    cd $CAFFE_ROOT/examples/mnist
-    ./train_lenet.sh
+    ./$CAFFE_ROOT/examples/mnist/train_lenet.sh

 `train_lenet.sh` is a simple script, but here is a quick explanation: the main tool for training is `caffe` with action `train` and the solver protobuf text file as its argument.